jiangyanan224/rediscpp/README.md

 req.push_range("HSET", "key", map);
 ```

 Sending a request to Redis is performed with `boost::redis::connection::async_exec` as already stated.

+### Config flags

+The `boost::redis::request::config` object inside the request dictates how the
+`boost::redis::connection` should handle the request in some important situations.
 The
-`boost::redis::request::config` object inside the request dictates how
-the `boost::redis::connection` the request is handled in some
-situations.
-The reader is advised to read it carefully.
+reader is advised to read it carefully.

 <a name="responses"></a>
 ## Responses

-Boost.Redis uses the following strategy to deal with Redis responses
+Boost.Redis uses the following strategy to support Redis responses

-* `boost::redis::request` used for requests whose number of commands are not dynamic.
+* `boost::redis::request` is used for requests whose number of commands are not dynamic.
-* `boost::redis::generic_response` used when the size is dynamic.
+* **Dynamic**: Otherwise use `boost::redis::generic_response`.

 For example, the request below has three commands